San7o/docker-xjamdppt/README.md

 - `41063` is tomcat server.
 To run the tomcat server you have to execute `/opt/tomcat/apache-tomcat-8.5.79/bin/startup.sh`.
 All the other scripts are in the same directory.

-- `~/my_wrb_pages` is a shared volume, It enables you to store data permanently outside docker
+- `~/my_web_pages` is a shared volume, It enables you to store data permanently outside docker

 To browse to your web page, visit this URL: [http://localhost:41062/www](http://localhost:41062/www) And to open up the XAMPP interface: [http://localhost:41062/](http://localhost:41062/)

-The credentials for the manager panel for tomcat are "manger:manager" and "admin:admin"

 # Get a shell terminal inside your container